pythonarcade/arcade/doc/programming_guide/gui/style.rst

 Default style
 ``````````````

-Stylable widgets have a property which holds the default style for
+Each stylable widget class has a ``DEFAULT_STYLE`` attribute which holds the
-the type of widget.
-For the :py:class:`~arcade.gui.UIFlatButton` this is `UIFlatButton.DEFAULT_STYLE`.
+default style for that type of widget.
+For example, on
+:py:class:`~arcade.gui.UIFlatButton`, you can access this attribute via
+``UIFlatButton.DEFAULT_STYLE``.

-This default style will be used if no other style is provided within the constructor.
+This default style will be used if no other style is provided when creating an instance
-The default style looks like this:
+of the class.

 .. code-block::